 Ama, Joyce and Efe - were at that very moment preparing for work, rushing in and out of the bathroom, swelling its walls with their expectations: that tonight they would do well; that the men would come in droves; that they would not be too demanding.
-And more than that, that they would be generous ...
+And more than that, that they would be generous...
 There was time before they had to leave, but they liked to get ready early.
 Some things could not be rushed.
 Looking good was one of them.
-They did not want to turn up at work looking half asleep and with half of their gear forgotten at the house (Unigwe 2009: 3-4).
+They did not want to turn up at work looking half asleep and with half of their gear forgotten at the house.
+(3-4)

 This text helps readers understand the nature of the trade and the extent to which the prostitutes have to prepare for the day's "work".
 The use of relational processes (were and was) is to clearly depict a state of being - in this case, the act of prostitution.
-In the competitive world of prostitution, one has to constantly repackage and rebrand yourself outstandingly in order to attract customers.
+In the competitive world of prostitution, one has to constantly repackage and rebrand self outstandingly in order to attract customers.
 Material processes such as "rushing" and "swelling" underlie the seriousness with which the discourse participants take the trade.
-The linguistic representation of actions with the material processes performs the semantic role of enabling the reader to perceive the women as doing what is needed in that circumstance to survive against all odds.
+The linguistic representation of actions with the material processes performs the semantic role of enabling the reader to perceive the ladies as doing what is needed in that circumstance to survive against all odds.
 This makes an appeal to the sentiment of the reader.
-The word "expectations" underscores the mental state of the women as they prepare for the day's work.
-Also worthy of note is the euphemisation of prostitution, an undignified profession, as "work."
+Again, the locution "expectations" underscores the mental state of the ladies as they prepare for the day's work.
+Also worthy of note is the euphemization of prostitution, a despicable profession, as "work."
 The expression presents prostitution, an ignominious act, as something noble.
-The ideology that underlies its use in the text is to show that both the women and their sponsors no longer see prostitution as something evil, sinful, and despicable, hence the women have to "rush", "swelling the walls with their expectations."
-The entire description also leads us to infer some of the negative social experiences the women encounter in the course of doing the job.
+The ideology that underlies its use in the text is to show that both the girls and their sponsors no longer see prostitution as something evil, sinful, and despicable hence the girls have to "rush", "swelling the wall with their expectations."
+The expression also leads us to infer some of the negative social experiences the girls encounter in the course of doing the job.
 Such negative experiences include nights when men are less generous, or do not come in droves, and nights that men make serious and sometimes inhuman demands on them.
-Thus, tonight, the girls' mental being orients towards having a better outing.
+Thus, tonight, the girls' mental being orient towards having a better outing.